 Dr. Goldstein earned his Doctorate of Philosophy in psychology and a master’s degree in psychology at Boston University, where he was the recipient of a prestigious Presidential Fellowship.
 He earned his bachelor’s degree in psychology at the University of Virginia, where he graduated with high distinction.
 He was awarded the Anita Saltz Postdoctoral Fellowship for two years at the NYU Medical Center Child Study Center.
 He trained extensively at The Child and Adolescent Fear and Anxiety Treatment Program at Dr. David Barlow’s Center for Anxiety and Related Disorders (CARD) at Boston University treating children, teenagers, and adults, and he brings additional experiences from the May Institute, where he completed his predoctoral internship.
 He has also helped children,adults, and families at the Harvard affiliated Cambridge Hospital and at the Boston Medical Center.
 He was also involved with the supervision of advanced doctoral students and assisted in the adaptation of Parent-Child Interaction Therapy (PCIT) for children with Separation Anxiety Disorder (SAD).
 Dr. Goldstein taught a class in psychopathology while at Boston University.

 Dr. Goldstein has co-authored articles for several journals, including Child and Behavior Therapy and the Journal of Psychiatric Practice, and he has co-authored chapters in the Oxford Handbook of Anxiety and Related Disorders and the Handbook of Child and Adolescent Anxiety Disorders.
-He is a former co-editor of the Child and Adolescent Anxiety Special Interest Group Newsletter of the Association for Cognitive and Behavioral Therapies (ABCT) and serves as an Associate Editor of the journal Behavior Therapist.
+He is a former co-editor of the Child and Adolescent Anxiety Special Interest Group Newsletter of the Association for Cognitive and Behavioral Therapies (ABCT) and former Associate Editor of the journal Behavior Therapist.”

 Previously, Dr. Goldstein served as a clinical psychologist at the Child Mind Institute where he worked with children, adults, and their families working to overcome anxiety, depression, and behavioral issues.
 His responsibilities included the training and supervision of advanced doctoral students and postdoctoral fellows.
 He was actively involved in the Intensive Treatment Program which focused on intensive treatment for those with Obsessive Compulsive Disorder (OCD) as well as the supervision of advanced doctoral students.
 Dr. Goldstein also ran support groups for family members of people struggling with OCD.
 He is the former Leader of the Child and Adolescent Anxiety Special Interest Group of ABCT.